Tips for applying TO the NYU Ph.D. Program in Cognition & Perception

 You should apply to C&P if you’re interested in these topics and you want to work with one or more of our faculty.
 Our program is centered on basic research in these areas.
 While some of our faculty have research lines that involve patient populations, we are not a program in Clinical Psychology nor in Neuropsychology.

 We believe science is better when it is a collaboration among people with diverse backgrounds and viewpoints.
 We strive to increase the diversity of both our student body and faculty.
-We encourage applications from students with a diverse background, interpreted broadly (i.e., with respect to race, ethnicity, LGBTQ status, first-generation status, etc.).
+We encourage applications from students with a diverse background, interpreted broadly (i.e., with respect to race, ethnicity, gender identity, sexual orientation, first-generation status, socioeconomic status or immigration background).
 We admit students who majored in a number of areas, not just in Psychology, including Linguistics, Cognitive Science, Neuroscience and Computer Science.

 C&P has overlap in research areas with several other departments (Center for Neuroscience, Linguistics, Philosophy, Communicative Sciences & Disorders, Applied Psychology, etc.) and many of our faculty have affiliations with other departments.
 The area of greatest overlap is with the graduate program in Neuroscience (a joint Ph.D. program between the Center for Neural Science and the Neuroscience Institute).
 The Neuroscience Ph.D. program emphasizes research with animal models whereas C&P exclusively focuses on human cognition, perception, and cognitive neuroscience.
 Many faculty have graduate students from both programs.
 To determine which graduate program is best suited for you, consider the faculty and the C&P and Neuroscience curricula, and you might discuss the choice with your potential mentor in the C&P program.